-Working in exchange for a free stay sounds great, doesn’t it?
+Working in exchange for a free stay is a great option for long time travelers?
 Even better, you could make some cash on the side while doing the thing you so love -> Traveling!

 Well, accommodation cost will most likely take the biggest cut of your travel budget.
 To avoid unpleasant surprises, proper planning is needful.
 You needn’t necessarily dig too deep, but you should at least have a fair idea of how to take care of accommodation cost.

-Basically, there are two routes to securing accommodation in exchange for work when traveling:
+Basically, there are two routes to securing accommodation in exchange for work when travelling.

 Working all the time is not necessarily a good plan when you’re on a short trip, but the only way to extend your travels when you’re broke.
 While some only want to have a lot of free time and see the country, on the other end of the spectrum there are the nomads, which always need to find a balance between working and leisure.